trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 When a flow is started, the system performs the following parameter resolution steps:

-1. **Flow Class Loading**: Load flow class definition and extract parameter metadata
+1. **Flow Blueprint Loading**: Load flow blueprint definition and extract parameter metadata
-2. **Metadata Extraction**: Extract `type`, `description`, `order`, `advanced`, and `controlled-by` for each parameter defined in the flow class's `parameters` section
+2. **Metadata Extraction**: Extract `type`, `description`, `order`, `advanced`, and `controlled-by` for each parameter defined in the flow blueprint's `parameters` section
-3. **Type Definition Lookup**: For each parameter in the flow class:
+3. **Type Definition Lookup**: For each parameter in the flow blueprint:
    - Retrieve the parameter type definition from schema/config store using the `type` field
-   - The type definitions are stored with type "parameter-types" in the config system
+   - The type definitions are stored with type "parameter-type" in the config system
    - Each type definition contains the parameter's schema, default value, and validation rules
 4. **Default Value Resolution**:
-   - For each parameter defined in the flow class:
+   - For each parameter defined in the flow blueprint:
      - Check if the user provided a value for this parameter
      - If no user value provided, use the `default` value from the parameter type definition
      - Build a complete parameter map containing both user-provided and default values